spkostas/Blacked-ips/README.md

 Edit last lines path in order to save geojson file in "C:/Users/YourName/supercluster-master/test/fixtures.
 This will be the input value.

+In /demo/worker.js edit your path to geojson method to find previous file generated.

 In supercluster-master/demo find index.html.
 Map will be shown there in the end.